MicrosoftDocs/fabric-docs/docs/data-factory/connector-kusto-dataflows.md

    :::image type="content" source="./media/connector-kusto/select-kusto.png" alt-text="Screenshot showing Choose data source with the Azure category and the Azure Data Explorer (Kusto) connector emphasized.":::

-1. In **Azure Data Explorer (Kusto)**, provide the name of your Azure Data Explorer cluster.
-For this example, use `https://help.kusto.windows.net` to access the sample help cluster.
+1. In **Connect to data source**, provide the Query URI from Microsoft Fabric's KQL Database dashboard that you copied in [Copy the query URI](#copy-the-query-uri).
 For other clusters, the URL is in the form `https://_\<ClusterName>_._\<Region>_.kusto.windows.net`.

-   You can also select a database that's hosted on the cluster you're connecting to, and one of the tables in the database, or a query like `StormEvents | take 1000`.
+   You can also select a database that's hosted on the cluster you're connecting to, and one of the tables in the database, or add a query like `StormEvents | take 1000`.

    :::image type="content" source="./media/connector-kusto/connect-data-source.png" alt-text="Screenshot showing Connect data source where you enter your Kusto cluster name and your credentials." lightbox="./media/connector-kusto/connect-data-source.png":::